aleph2c/miros-rabbitmq/doc/how_it_works.rst

 * Initiate a search for other RabbitMQ servers on the LAN, using the :ref:`LanChart <how_it_works2-the-lanreccechart>`
 * Initiate a search based on the user's manual network settings, using the :ref:`ManNetChart<how_it_works2-manual-netword-chart>`
+* Respond to messages from unknown hosts with the correct encryption credentials (Aliens).
 * React to the discovery of servers running RabbitMQ instances with the correct encryption and RabbitMQ credentials by building up instances of three different producers per discovery: a mesh producer and a snoop trace and snoop